Benchmark

 • Higher trust in AI usage

-AI becomes an extension of enterprise systems—not an exception.
+AI becomes an extension of enterprise systems, not an exception.

 Summary

 Enterprise AI knowledge hubs require SSO-based authentication using standards like SAML 2.0 and OIDC, backed by centralized identity providers and SCIM-based user management.
 Strong authentication ensures AI answers are permission-aware, auditable, and compliant.
-CustomGPT integrates with enterprise IAM to deliver secure, identity-governed AI access at scale.
+CustomGPT.ai integrates with enterprise IAM to deliver secure, identity-governed AI access at scale.

 Need enterprise-grade SSO for your AI knowledge hub?